CristinaDaily/SlapSticker/README.md

 - Added header with navigation buttons for easier navigation within the app
 - Added the possibility to select from multiple stickers, including visual highlighting of the selected sticker for clarity
 - Added "Ready" button which starts the camera stage and scrolls the screen to center it to improve user interaction
-- Added the possibility to store multiple user photos (rander of three last photos taken by user)
+- Added the possibility to store multiple user photos (render of three last photos taken by user)
 - Clicking on photo opens a popup with a magnified view of the photo
 - Added download button on photos
 - Reorganised project files and code